elixir-europe/BioHackathon-projects-2019/projects/2/README.md

  3. Optimising EDAMMap and EDAM Browser in light of user testing.
  4. Technical planning for the GitHub-based content management architecture.
  5. Improved support for bio.tools Dockerisation process (especially Windows) and local development environment
- 6. Technical planning and ideas around task queues and scheduling in bio.tools
+ 6. Technical planning and ideas around task queues and scheduling in bio.tools (e.g. Celery)

 ## Expected audience